Queer as Folk (2022 TV series)

 Queer as Folk is a drama television series created for Peacock by Stephen Dunn.
 It is a re-imagining of the Channel 4 1999 British TV series Queer as Folk that was created by Russell T. Davies.
 The series was released on June 9, 2022.
-The reboot was canceled after one season on September 23, 2022.
+The reboot was cancelled after one season on September 23, 2022, due to low ratings.

 Premise

 Set in New Orleans, the series follows a diverse group of friends who find their lives transformed in the aftermath of a shooting at a queer nightclub called the Babylon.
 The group struggles with vulnerability, addiction, grief, and relationships.